hyperledger/iroha-2-docs/src/api/config/index.md

 ## Modules Overview

-[//]:
-  #
-  'TODO: list each section (sumeragi, torii, kura etc) with links and short explanations of their responsibility.'
+TODO: list each section (sumeragi, torii, kura etc) with links and short explanations of their responsibility.

 - **[Base Options](base-params):** _explain_
 - **[Genesis](genesis-params):** _explain_